 Using 3D printing for production parts has been an ongoing discussion for the last few years.
 While many manufacturers have embraced the promise of customization and distributed production, others have found 3D printed production parts to be too inefficient or downright impossible in their specific verticals.

-While only 36 percent of manufacturers have reported using 3D printing for production, according to a Jabil-sponsored survey on 3D printing trends, 57 percent expect to at least double their use of 3D printing for production parts in the next three to five years.
-More importantly, 93 percent expect to use 3D printing for production parts at some level in the next few years.
+While only 27% of manufacturers reported using 3D printing for production in 2017, that number had risen to 52% by 2019, according to a Jabil-sponsored survey on 3D printing trends.
+Even then 79% expect to at least double their use of 3D printing for production parts in the next three to five years.
+More importantly, 97% expect to use 3D printing for production parts at some level in the next few years.
 Download the full survey report.

 One of the partnerships that's driving to make 3D printing for production a reality is the HP and Jabil foundation partnership.